 Given the decentralised nature of MFL policy in England and the demands placed on the time of school-level policy makers, coupled with the continuing language learning crisis in the UK, it is increasingly important to understand how individual school MFL policies might affect student motivation.
-As the UK moves towards Brexit, the nation’s demands for specific languages may change (see Kelly 2017; Tinsley & Board 2017b), but the need for overall better language skills does not.
+As the UK moves towards Brexit, the nation’s demands for specific languages may change (see Kelly 2017; Tinsley and Board 2017b), but the need for overall better language skills does not.
 Given the pressures of league tables and performance measures on schools, it is hard to see how schools might facilitate any necessary future changes in MFL delivery.

-Staff data suggests that school leaders are overwhelmingly driven by concerns over attainment in making decisions regarding whether or not to offer a choice.
+Staff data suggests that school leaders are overwhelmingly driven by concerns about attainment in making decisions regarding whether or not to offer a choice.
 MFL remains a subject affected by harsh grading, and schools continue to operate in a climate of quantified accountability and exam-orientated success measures; these operational contexts make it difficult for schools to implement changes which may lead to increased motivation.
-Harsh grading also impacts on student decision-making.
+Harsh grading also impacts on student decision-making (Graham 2002; Taylor and Marsden 2014; Thomson 2016b;).

 Schools’ preoccupation with attainment is problematic when viewed alongside the student motivation data.
 Students who reported being made to take a language because of their high grades reported higher levels of external regulation.
 Whilst schools are likely to encourage such students to take MFL to improve their attainment profile, paradoxically, by foregrounding such instrumental reasons, they encourage a more external motivational regulation in students that previous studies have not associated with higher attainment.
 Thus, school practices of selecting students to continue MFL study because of past good grades inadvertently encourage students to adopt motivational orientations known to be detrimental to ultimate learner outcomes.

 Conversely, students’ self-determined motivation was found to be strongly affected by choice, in line with previous SDT studies conducted in other areas (Reeve et al. 2003).
-Applying the SDT model to MFL, this study has shown that choice is linked to higher intrinsic motivation in language learning also.
-Against expectations, this study found that students who were given free choice, or no choice at all - rather that students with higher attainment - demonstrated higher levels of intrinsic motivation towards language learning, and overall higher autonomous regulation.
-Free choice was also linked to higher identified regulation, meaning that students who had a choice were more likely to do their work because it was important to them and they wanted to understand the subject than their peers who did not.
+Applying the SDT model to MFL, this study has shown that choice is also linked to higher intrinsic motivation in language learning.
+Against expectations, this study found that students who were given free choice, or no choice at all - rather than students with higher attainment - demonstrated higher levels of intrinsic motivation towards language learning, and overall higher autonomous regulation.
+Free choice was also linked to higher identified regulation, meaning that students who had a choice were more likely to do their work because it was important to them and they wanted to understand the subject than their peers who did not have a choice.
 Those who either had free choice or attended schools where everyone takes a language were more likely to do their work because it was fun and they enjoyed it.
 Table 10 shows how the choice groups were linked to motivation.

 [Table 10 near here]